 What is Social Engineering?

-For example, a cybercriminal might use spear phishing to convince an employee to divulge company passwords.
-The cybercriminal then uses these passwords to access corporate networks to steal data and to install malware on the company network.
+For example, a cyber criminal might use social engineering to convince an employee to divulge company passwords.
+The cyber criminal then uses these passwords to access corporate networks to steal data and install malware on the company network.

-All it takes is an email, phone call or text message disguised as coming from a colleague, friend, or known company and the cybercriminal has won.
-The cybercriminal may use a familiar yet urgent tone to convince the victim to update their banking information or tell the victim that to claim their prize they have to provide their credit card information.
+All it takes is an email, phone call, or text message disguised as coming from a colleague, friend, or known company, and the cyber criminal has won.
+The cyber criminal may use a familiar yet urgent tone to convince the victim to update their banking information or tell the victim that they must provide their credit card information to claim their prize.

 Why Is Social Engineering So Dangerous?

 Social engineering is so dangerous because people make mistakes.
-Although victims know they need to be suspicious of emails that promise refunds or phone calls that tell them they’ll be arrested immediately if they don’t provide their tax information – people do get caught off-guard.
+Although victims know they need to be suspicious of emails that promise refunds or phone calls that tell them they'll be arrested immediately if they don't provide their tax information, people get caught off-guard.

-It is much easier for cybercriminals to hack a human than it is to hack a company network.
-This is exactly why it’s so important that you focus on people-centric cyber security awareness training.
-By putting your people first, you can give them the education, resources and tools to stay aware of social engineering.
+It's much easier for cyber criminals to hack a human than a company network.
+For this exact reason, it's crucial that you focus on people-centric cyber security awareness training.
+Putting your people first gives them the education, resources, and tools to stay aware of social engineering.